 Los Cabos Today

-Another major attraction that brings thousands of visitors to Los Cabos is the world-class golfing.
-With over a dozen championship courses to choose from, the enthusiastic golfer should check his vacation calendar to visit this incredible Mexican destination.
-Famous golfers like Jack Nicklaus, Arnold Palmer, Greg Norman, and just recently Tiger Woods have designed magnificent layouts that visitors will truly enjoy.
+Another major attraction that brings thousands of visitors to Los Cabos is world-class golfing.
+Famous golfers like Jack Nicklaus, Arnold Palmer, Greg Norman, and Tiger Woods have designed magnificent layouts that visitors will truly enjoy.
 Most courses are built right along the seashore and the views of the coastline and the towering mountains behind, make for a golfing adventure that is one of the most desirable in the world.
-Green fees can be pricey in high season, but if you wait until after lunch, the rates drop drastically.
+Green fees can be pricey in the high season.
+Check out the locals Cabo San Lucas Country Club near Walmart for a wonderful course at more reasonable prices.
 There is never a better time to enjoy the golf in Los Cabos, than to be finishing your round when the breathtaking sunsets start to glimmer with multicolored clouds and that shimmering blue/green ocean.
-Believe me when I say that there is nothing like it.

 Here is just a sample of the other fun and exciting things to do to keep everyone’s vacation time exciting:

-- ATV Tours: Rent an ATV with others and explore the many empty beaches and mountain trails.
+- ATV Tours: Rent an ATV with others and explore the many beaches and mountain trails.

 - Water Taxi to the famous Arch and Lovers Beach.

 - Snorkeling/ Diving at Cabo Pulmo: For all you underwater enthusiasts, this is a must.
-Just about an hour from Los Cabos on the other side of the peninsula in the Sea of Cortez is the only living coral reef in North America, with its age estimated at 25,000 years old.
+Under two hours from San José on the Sea of Cortez is the only living coral reef in North America, with its age estimated at 25,000 years old.
 Jacques Cousteau called the Sea of Cortez the largest aquarium in the world.
 You will be amazed at the clarity and the many species of coral and sea life.

-I encourage anyone and everyone who likes the feel of swimming in warm, clear blue ocean water, the excitement of catching a record marlin, or maybe shooting a career round of golf, to consider a visit to this magical place.
-The hotels are five-star, the nightlife is addicting, and if you are a true foodie, you just might discover what all the fuss is about.
+If you are looking for fun in the sun, look no further than Los Cabos.
+Snorkel, dive, and swim in the warm Sea of Cortez.
+Surf on the Pacific Ocean.
+Experience the excitement of catching a record marlin or a tasty tuna you can have prepared right at the dock.
+Shoot a round of golf surrounded by beautiful mountains and marine life.
+The hotels are 5-star, the nightlife is addicting, and if you are a true foodie, you just might discover what all the fuss is about.
 Chances are you just might return to this wonderful playground again and again.